 You may need to do this for two weeks since it can take this long for the offending foods to get out of your system and baby’s system.
 Here is the variation we find helps mothers get the quickest, surest relief for their hurting babies.

-- Eat only range-fed turkey and lamb, baked or boiled potatoes and sweet potatoes (with salt and pepper only), rice and millet as your only grain, cooked green and yellow squash for your vegetable, and for fruit, pears and diluted pear juice.
+For the first two weeks on the elimination diet, eat only range-fed turkey and lamb, baked or boiled potatoes and sweet potatoes (with salt and pepper only), rice and millet as your only grain, cooked green and yellow squash for your vegetable, and for fruit, pears, and diluted pear juice.
 Drink a rice-based beverage drink in place of milk on cereal or in cooking.
-Do not yet use soy beverage.
+Do not yet use soy beverages.
 Take a calcium supplement.
 (Rice products, such as rice beverage, rice-based frozen dessert, rice pasta, rice flour, and millet are available in nutrition stores.)

-- Keep a record of the foods you eat and the problem behaviors; try to correlate baby’s fussy spells with what you’ve eaten in the past day or so.
+Keeping a record of the foods you eat is an important part of the elimination diet.
+While you record your diet, also keep a note of problem behaviors.
+Try to correlate baby’s fussy spells with what you’ve eaten in the past day or so.
 This gives you a clearer perspective and helps you stay objective, which is hard to do when you are sleep-deprived.
 This is especially important when baby has stayed fussy past four months of age.

 On the elimination diet, it may feel as though there is not enough for you to eat; but you can still eat a nutritious diet.
 You just have to eat more of the “safe” types of food until you determine what your baby can tolerate.
 Colicky babies usually respond to mother’s diet changes dramatically and quickly, often within one or two days.
 With the older baby who is nightwaking, you may have to wait longer to see results.